Durham Castle: University College

 The Castle remained the bishop's palace for the Bishop of Durham until Auckland Castle was made the bishops' residence in 1832; the current bishop still maintains offices at that castle, roughly ten miles to the south.
 Subsequently, Durham castle was donated to the University of Durham by Bishop William Van Mildert and would later become the college.
 The college did not occupy the castle until 1837, after the next Bishop, Edward Maltby, had completed renovations of the building.

+The cathedral was targeted for a Baedeker Blitz or bombing raid by Germany but escaped because fog rolled in and blocked the pilots' view.

+Architecture and description

 Chapels

 The Norman Chapel is the oldest accessible part of the castle built about 1078.
 Its architecture is Anglian in nature, possibly due to forced Anglian labour being used to build it.
 In the 15th century, its three windows were all but blocked up because of the expanded keep.
-It thus fell into disuse until 1841 when it was used as a corridor through which to access the keep.
-During the Second World War, it was used as a command and observation post for the Royal Air Force when its original use was recognised.
-(The cathedral was targeted for a Baedeker Blitz or bombing raid by Germany but escaped because fog rolled in and blocked the pilots' view.)
+It fell into disuse until 1841 when it was used as a corridor through which to access the keep.
+During the Second World War, it was used as a command and observation post for the Royal Air Force.
 The chapel was re-consecrated shortly after the war and is still used for weekly services by the college.

-Tunstall's Chapel, named after Cuthbert Tunstall, was built in the 16th century and is used for worship within the college.
+Tunstall's Chapel, named after the Bishop of Durham Cuthbert Tunstall, was built in the 16th century and is used for worship within the college.
 It was modified in the 17th century by Bishop Cosin.

-World Heritage Site
+World Heritage status and historic listing designations

 Durham Castle is jointly designated a UNESCO World Heritage Site with Durham Cathedral, a short distance across Palace Green.

 The UNESCO report provides specifics about the Castle's important aspects: Within the Castle precinct are later buildings of the Durham Palatinate, reflecting the Prince-Bishops’ civic responsibilities and privileges.
 These include the Bishop’s Court (now a library), almshouses, and schools.
 Palace Green, a large open space connecting the various buildings of the site once provided the Prince Bishops with a venue for processions and gatherings befitting their status, and is now still a forum for public events.

+Seventeen elements of the castle are listed, all at the highest Grade, I. These are: the keep, the north and west ranges, the entrance gatehouse, a bastion and twelve sections of the castle walls.